rtCamp/Frappe-Manager/docs/deploy/index.md

 Key properties:

-- **Aborts are safe.** Any failure before the swap restores the compose snapshot: the old stack never stopped serving, and a later plain `compose up` cannot jump tags.
+- **Aborts are safe.** Any failure before the swap restores the compose snapshot, clears the maintenance page and resumes the RQ workers: the old stack never stopped serving, a later plain `compose up` cannot jump tags, and the bench is not left silently processing no background jobs.
+A failure *in* the swap unwinds the page and the workers the same way; the swap paths restore their own compose.
 - **A failed migrate never swaps.** `bench migrate` is transactional/resumable, so the default is keep-old and re-run after fixing.
-- **The DB dump is exact.** It is taken while requests are already on the maintenance page and workers are drained, so restoring it loses nothing that happened before the migrate.
+- **The DB dump is exact.** It is taken after the workers have drained (and, when a schema step put it up, with requests already on the maintenance page), so restoring it loses nothing that happened before the migrate.
 - **Drain and dump are not migrate-only.** By default workers are drained and the DB dump is taken on every deploy, even with `--no-migrate`; if in-flight jobs do not finish within `[workers].drain_timeout` the deploy aborts before backup/migrate/swap (workers resumed, old stack still serving), so the dump is never taken while a worker is mid-write.
+Raise the timeout, or set `[workers].drain = false` to deploy without waiting at all, accepting that in-flight jobs die when the worker containers are replaced.
 The drain is tuned in the [`[workers]` table](../reference/configuration.md#workers) and `backup_db` (including its `"auto"` mode) in the [`[switch]` table](../reference/configuration.md#deploy-tables).

 ## The rolling web swap